 Chapman University has named Dr. Giulio Ongaro as the new dean of the College of Performing Arts, effective August 1, 2015.
-He replaces Dean Dale A. Merrill who was recently named Dean of Strategic Planning, Outreach and Programming for the new Marybelle and Sebastian P. Musco Center for the Arts, which opens Spring 2016.
-Dr.
+He replaces Dean Dale A. Merrill who resigned from Chapman at the end of June.
+Dr. Ongaro comes to Chapman from the University of the Pacific where he had served as Professor of Music and

 On April 15, 2015, Chapman University’s Hall-Musco Conservatory of Music and Dr. Vera Ivanova welcome back the Moscow Contemporary Music Ensemble (MCME) who will perform the exciting recital program: Tributes to 20th-century Masters.
 Completing the ensemble are Ivan Bushuev, flute; Oleg Tantsov, clarinet; Mikhail Dubov, piano; Vladislav Pesin, violin; Evgeny Tonkha, violoncello; and Viktoria Korshunova, manager.

 Whitney Kaufman, BFA Theatre Performance ’06 recently sat down with Sara Richards ’18 to reveal her valuable Chapman undergrad experiences and the adventures and career as a professional performer that they enabled.
 What was your experience at Chapman like and how has the Department of Theatre helped prepare you for the future as a creator and performer?